rh-cloud-native-workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ##### Stop the application

-Stop Quarkus development mode by closing the _Build and Run Locally_ Terminal window.
+Stop Quarkus development mode by closing the _build and run quarkus locally_ terminal window.

-####8.
-Add Test Code and create a package
+#### 8. Add Test Code and create a package

 ---